Neve-Project/neve-ports/USING_GIT.md

-# Git basics with nports
+# Git basics with neve-ports

 There is a chance you are unfamiliar with how Git works and it's giving you some trouble.
 This is not a replacement for a proper Git guide per se but